A fever can make you feel hot, cold, shivery, washed out and sometimes have aches and pains.

 These drugs are anti pyretics.
 This means they bring down temperatures.
 You might need to take them regularly, every 4 to 6 hours, until you're no longer getting temperatures.
 Make sure you read the drug information leaflet so that you know what dose to take and when.

 You might take steriods, for example if your fever has been caused by a reaction to treatment.

 Aspirin can reduce your temperature, but you shouldn't take aspirin without checking with your doctor.
 Aspirin can cause bleeding and you shouldn't have it if you have a low platelet count or any other risk of bleeding (for example a stomach ulcer).
-This is because aspirin can affect your blood clotting time.
+This is because aspirin can affect the time it takes your blood to clot.

 Feeling more comfortable